toroidal-code/cppspec/README.md

 A behavior-driven development testing library for C++ with an RSpec-inspired DSL.

+## Warning!
+This is pre-release software and may be incomplete, contain bugs, and/or introduce major breaking changes within a short period of time

 ## Installation ##

 C++Spec will be released as a single collated header-file that can be placed in any include path in your project.
 After that, all features are available via `#include "cppspec.hpp"`.